ghl-agency/white-lable/client-management/index.md

 ## Client Onboarding

 New client accounts are provisioned directly from the master account.
 Agencies configure a standard onboarding template once and apply it to every new client.
-This includes pre-loaded workflows from [Marketing Automation and Workflows](marketing-automation), pipeline stages from [CRM and Pipeline Management](crm-pipelines), and funnel templates from [Funnel and Landing Page Builder](funnels-landing-pages).
+This includes pre-loaded workflows from [Marketing Automation and Workflows](/white-lable/marketing-automation/), pipeline stages from [CRM and Pipeline Management](/white-lable/crm-pipelines/), and funnel templates from [Funnel and Landing Page Builder](/white-lable/funnels-landing-pages/).

 Automated onboarding sequences reduce the manual setup time per client.
 The agency defines the onboarding flow once.
 The system executes it consistently for every new account.

 ---

+Agencies ready to centralize client account operations can access the white label client management system [here](https://www.gohighlevel.com/?fp_ref=smetrix28).

+---

 ## Access and Communication Controls

 Client-facing access is configured at the sub-account level.
 Agencies determine which platform features each client can view and use.
-This is enforced through the role and permission structure documented in [Team and Permission Controls](team-permissions).
+This is enforced through the role and permission structure documented in [Team and Permission Controls](/white-lable/team-permissions/).

-Client communication within the platform operates under the agency's brand as configured in [Branding and Customization](branding-customization).
+Client communication within the platform operates under the agency's brand as configured in [Branding and Customization](/white-lable/branding-customization/).
 All automated messages sent through the platform carry the agency's sender identity, not GoHighLevel's.

 ---